Peer Review Process

 - Figures: Embed screen-optimized, low-resolution versions of your figures into the main body of your article.
 (Note: For accepted articles all figures have to be supplied as separate, high-resolution, print-ready files.)

-- References: APA style (6th or 7th Edition).
+- References: APA style (7th Edition).
 Particular care should be taken to ensure that references are accurate and complete.
 Authors bear responsibility for the accuracy of all references and quotations.
 References should be listed in alphabetical order.
 Each listed reference should be cited in text, and each text citation should be listed in the References.
 Basic formats are as follows:

 - Appendices (if any): Appendix A, Appendix B, etc